Clifton Suspension Bridge: Bristol’s Iconic Landmark

 Adored by Bristolian’s as their most iconic landmark, Clifton Suspension Bridge attracts visitors from all over the world, all eager to take a peak at this remarkable engineering feat.
 Spanning more than 200 metres and soaring 100 metres above the River Avon below, the Clifton Suspension Bridge is as impressive today as it was when it was opened.

-After spending your day exploring Clifton Suspension Bridge and learning about its history, stop by one of our hotels near the city centre and enjoy a delicious meal, washed down with a pint of our award-winning Butcombe beer.
+After spending your day exploring Clifton Suspension Bridge and learning about its history, stop by The Rising Sun and enjoy a delicious meal, washed down with a pint of our award-winning Butcombe beer.
 Our comfortable en-suite rooms are the perfect place to rest and relax after a busy day exploring the sights of Bristol.

 In 1753, a Bristolian merchant named William Vick died and left £1,000 in his will on the understanding that it would be invested and would eventually fund a bridge to connect Clifton with Leigh Woods.